apache/trafficcontrol/docs/source/api/v5/asns.rst

 :cachegroup:   A string that is the :ref:`cache-group-name` of the :term:`Cache Group` that is associated with this :abbr:`ASN (Autonomous System Number)`
 :cachegroupId: An integer that is the :ref:`cache-group-id` of the :term:`Cache Group` that is associated with this :abbr:`ASN (Autonomous System Number)`
 :id:           An integral, unique identifier for this association between an :abbr:`ASN (Autonomous System Number)` and a :term:`Cache Group`
-:lastUpdated:  The time and date this server entry was last updated in :ref:`non-rfc-datetime`
+:lastUpdated:  The time and date this server entry was last updated in :rfc:`3339` Format

 .. code-block:: http
 	:caption: Response Example